Final Report on Travel Research Paper

 However, there are various challenges that accompany the use of questionnaires and they have been properly addressed in this paper.
 These challenges include; likelihood of information being influenced by feelings or emotions; truthfulness of the responses cannot be verified; different respondents may interpret the questions differently and therefore give inconsistent responses; questionnaires can also limit the scope of the study in one way or another (Sigala, 2007).

 The questions that were included for this particular study were formulated in regard to the different aspects relating to travel.
-The questions specifically sought to establish why, when and for what reason participants indulged in travel activities.
+The questions specifically sought to establish why, when, and for what reason participants indulged in travel activities.
 Each aspect was addressed via different questions reflecting different themes.
-The participants were additionally requested to state their gender so as to establish the travelling patterns between the different genders.
+The participants were additionally requested to state their gender so as to establish the traveling patterns between the different genders.

 The methods used in this study were reviewed by the university’s ethical board in consistent with the requirements for any research that involves human subjects.
 Additionally, the respondents were provided with a description of the purpose of the study, privacy statement, and a description of their freedom to choose whether to participate or not to.

-Sample Description and process Analysis and Findings
+Sample Description and Process Analysis and Findings

 The data generated from this study was categorized in tables according to the identified themes and face information.

-Table 1: Description of the participant’s gender, travel frequency, date of recent travel, travel satisfaction and perceived travel importance in relation to other activities.
+Table 1: Description of the participant’s gender, travel frequency, date of recent travel, travel satisfaction, and perceived travel importance in relation to other activities.

 ParticipantGenderTravel frequency per yearDate of recent travelLast Travel destinationTravel